Tanjung Priok: 1984 Riots

 Tanjung Priok was the site of a widely publicized incident on September 12, 1984, when army forces fired on a group of Muslim protesters.
 The protesters were demonstrating against proposed government regulations that would require all formal organisations in the country to adopt Pancasila as their ideology.
 Along the way, the group's numbers swelled, with estimates ranging between 1,500 and several thousand.
-The protesters held a march while damaging and burned down a number of buildings, and surrounded the North Jakarta Military District Command until 11pm finally clashed with the authorities who then shot at them.
+The protesters held a march while damaging and burning down a number of buildings, and surrounded the North Jakarta Military District Command until 11pm finally clashed with the authorities who then shot at them.

 There were conflicting reports about the total death toll, but most sources indicate that several hundred protesters were killed.
 After the fall of Suharto the case was taken up again, and in 2003 fourteen people, among them a former commander of the Kopassus special forces unit, were named as suspects in the 1984 killings.